vatnz-dev/sops/docs/enroute/STH.md

   <figcaption>South's Lateral Bounds</figcaption>
 </figure>

-!!! info "Oceanic airspace delegated to STH"
+!!! important "Oceanic airspace delegated to STH"
     STH has been delegated airspace on NZZC FIR's western boundary to ensure smooth operations in and out of NZQN.
 This airspace consists of a 130nm QN VOR arc, where the overlap is then delegated to STH.
 Four IFR waypoints exist on this boundary - `BEBOB`, `DADLU`, `MADOK` and `EKODA`.
 These waypoints are all considered oceanic boundary fixes.

 ## Sector Responsibilities